 WProofreader predefined modules can be integrated with HTML editable controls and rich text editors.
 WProofreader extension is available for individual and business users in Chrome, Firefox, and Microsoft Edge.

-This article answers the question “why text checker developers should be bothered with digital accessibility?”
+This article answers the question “why text checker developers should be bothered with WCAG and section 508 compliance?”

 First, as W3C doctrine states, the power of the Web is in its universality.
 Access by everyone regardless of disability is an essential aspect.